CacheUseOnly/EC527_Lab1/README.md

 ### 1d.

 The bandwidth achieved when running just one task with largest memory size is 3.069e+10.
+With restricted memory size and bandwidth per task, there can be only one task.
-The bandwidth per task achieved closest to this bandwidth when running multiple tasks is **1.81e+10**.
+If the BW/task is not restricted, the bandwidth per task achieved **closest** to this bandwidth when running 2 tasks is **1.81e+10**.

 ## Part2
 ### 2a.